eomii/rules_ll/docs/guides/cuda_and_hip.md

 # CUDA and HIP

-Manually setting up toolchains for heterogeneous code can be tedious. `rules_ll` fully automates these setups and lets you build heterogeneous targets with minimal adjustments to your build files.
+`rules_ll` fully automates the setups for heterogeneous toolchains and lets you build heterogeneous targets with minimal adjustments to your build files.

-Only Nvidia GPUs are currently supported.
+At the moment `rules_ll` supports Nvidia GPUs.

-Full examples are available at [rules_ll/examples](https://github.com/eomii/rules_ll/tree/main/examples).
+You can find full examples at [rules_ll/examples](https://github.com/eomii/rules_ll/tree/main/examples).

 !!! warning